IIIF/website/source/training+outreach/online_training.md

 ## Fellowship seats

-IIIF Consortium is committed to being accessible, inclusive, and to reducing barriers for people who want to learn about IIIF.
-We know that institutions have different policies in terms of support for training and development, as well as differing abilities to fund these activities, and don't want potential IIIF users excluded because of issues like these.
+The IIIF Consortium is committed to accessibility, inclusivity, and reducing barriers to learn about IIIF.
+We know that institutions have differing policies and abilities regarding support for staff training and development, and don't want potential IIIF users excluded because of issues like these.

 To counter this, we make make a set number of seats in every online workshop available as fellowship tickets with no cost to the attendee.
 This a tangible means by which the IIIF Consortium can encourage participation from a more diverse body of institutions.